Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

   - Per-user install: `%APPDATA%\stirling.pdf.dev\stirling-provisioning.json`
   - All-users install: `%PROGRAMDATA%\Stirling-PDF\stirling-provisioning.json`
 - **URL Format**: Must include protocol (`http://` or `https://`), trailing slash is optional

-**Notes:**
-- The MSI installer is available in the [releases](https://github.com/Stirling-Tools/Stirling-PDF/releases/latest)
 - When `STIRLING_LOCK_CONNECTION=1` is set, users cannot modify the server URL in the application settings
-- For unattended installations without parameters, omit the custom properties
-- System-wide provisioning files (`%PROGRAMDATA%`) are not deleted after being applied, allowing reinstallation with same settings
+- System-wide provisioning files (`%PROGRAMDATA%`) are not deleted after being applied, allowing reinstallation with the same settings

 ## Server Version (For Hosting and Sharing)